solarwinds/solarwinds-otel-collector-releases/extension/solarwindsextension/README.md

 It provides these features:

-- Endpoint configuratioin for the Solarwinds Exporters
+- Endpoint configuration for the Solarwinds Exporters
 - Heartbeat signal
   - It's a standard metric: `sw.otecol.uptime`
     - The value is a time from the start of the collector in seconds